-A complete Web / RESTCONF Agent is constructed by assembling the NuDesign’s RESTCONF Access Agent component together with the YANG Datastore Server, built using NuDesign’s YANG Datastore Server Builder Studio, and instrumenting a set of YANG modules pre-selected during the code generation process.
+A complete Web / RESTCONF Agent is constructed by assembling the NuDesign’s RESTCONF Access Agent component together with the YANG Datastore Server, extended using NuDesign’s ndCONF Builder product, and instrumenting a set of YANG modules pre-selected during the code generation process.

 NuDesign’s RESTCONF Access Agent provides a standard mechanism for WEB applications to access the configuration data, operational data, data-model specific Remote Procedure Call (RPC) protocol operations, and notification events implemented in networking devices via NETCONF specified YANG Datastore.

 The RESTCONF Access Agent implements IETF RESTCONF protocol and is regularly updated, along with progress of rfc draft-ietf-netconf-restconf standard proposal.
 The RESTCONF protocol uses HTTP entities for messages between the agent and web application.
 A single HTTP message maps into a single protocol method, performing a single task on a single resource, such as retrieving or editing a device’s based resource.

 A REST-like API is provided.
 The configuration and state data are exposed as resources and can be retrieved using HTTP’s GET method.
 The configuration data can be edited using HTTP’s DELETE, PATCH, POST and PUT methods.